Casper-Guo/Intelligent-Battleship-Agent/README.md

 # Intelligent Battleship Agent

-An interface for playing the board game Battleship against another player or a random forest classifier.
+This project includes an interface to play against an agent in the board game Battleship.
+It was implemented for learning machine learing in summer 2021.

+The agent:

+- Uses a random forest classifier to predict hit probability
+- Uses simple heuristics to balance exploration vs exploitation
-The agent is trained by playing on randomly generated boards.
+- Is trained by playing on randomly generated boards

 It exhibits the following characteristics:

 1, It correctly recognizes that a grid is more likely to contain a target if a directly (non-diagonal) adjacent grid also contains a target.
 It thus has the human-like behavior of valuing grids around an already hit grid more highly.